Yunaka1269/Musiconomics/README.md

 # Final_Project: Musiconomics

 ## Topic
-- Megan
-Music data over the course of 100 years understanding and analyzing over different attributes of music
+The topic we have selected for the final project is looking into how music data has evolved over the past 100 years.
+The purpose of this analysis is to understand and examine different attributes of music including including genres, energy, loudness, tempo, and danceability, to name a few.

 ## Reason
-- Megan
 We decided on this topic